 Chapman Lecture Series

-Chapman Lectures are sponsored by the Old Saybrook Historical Society in cooperation with the Acton Public Library.
-All presentations are open to the public.
-There is no charge.
-For further information contact the Historical Society at 860-395-1635 or email: firstname.lastname@example.org
+The Chapman Lectures are sponsored by the Old Saybrook Historical Society in cooperation with the Acton Public Library.
+All presentations are FREE and are open to the public.
+For further information contact the Historical Society at 860-395-1635 or email us at firstname.lastname@example.org

 October 20, 2016